What to Do After a Car Accident in Michigan

 - Order your police report.
 At the time of the accident, you should have received information regarding which police department responded to your accident.
 Afterward, you will then contact that department for the official police report.

 - Contact a skilled Michigan auto accident attorney to begin a thorough investigation of the incident right away.
-As quickly as possible, arrange for a car accident attorney in Michigan to investigate your crash.
 As part of the investigation, your lawyer will need a copy of your accident report, so be sure to order your accident report as soon as possible.
 Your lawyer’s investigation should include: interviewing all witnesses, photographing the accident scene and all vehicles involved in the crash, taking measurements at the scene, collecting physical evidence, and interviewing the police.

 - Do not speak with investigators or adjusters representing others involved in the accident or discuss the potential of settling or specifics about your accident.
 Also, do not sign any medical authorizations from the opposing party.
 Consult with your attorney first.
 The insurance company for the at-fault driver will conduct an investigation soon after the accident.
 One of the first things this investigator will typically do is contact the victim (you) and request that the victim give a written or recorded statement about the collision.
 DO NOT give any such statements.